Nextiva / Blog / VoIP

 🔲 Research and choose your ideal service provider

-You’ll find the best options on the market are review sites such as GetVoIP, G2, and Trustpilot.
+When choosing a VoIP provider that matches your needs and budget, look on review sites such as GetVoIP, G2, and Trustpilot.
 Analyze each provider’s website and take note of:

 • Features offered: Including essential features and optional add-ons

-• Pricing: How it changes based on the features you need, the payment frequency you choose, and the number of users you’ll have
+• Pricing: How it changes based on the features you need, the payment frequency you choose (monthly or annually), and the number of users you have

 • Existing phone number: Whether they port your current number so you can keep using it uninterrupted